-Motivated by an innate affinity for the living world, my work often originates with an intriguing biological process or dream image.
-My practice is to make unconscious imagery and myths conscious - to raise consciousness - mostly about environmental issues and carbon drawdown solutions.
+Motivated by biophilia, an innate affinity for the living world, my work often originates with an intriguing biological process or dream image.
+My practice is to make nature's invisible processes, conscious - to raise consciousness - especially about environmental issues and carbon drawdown solutions.
 To develop images into concepts, I research current and historical news and literature, and employ mathematics and color theory.
-Critical to my practice is to feel deeply and labor physically with, not just intellectually struggle with each concept.
+Critical to my practice is to feel deeply and labor physically with the concepts.
 I consider each piece finished when the composition feels closest to being integrated, albeit never fully.
 Hence, imperfect symmetry prevails, and I work almost exclusively on an x-y axis.

 I advocate for human community and industry that functions more like forest ecosystems, where sun is fuel, nothing is waste, diversity is strength, and carbon is accounted for.

-The following key attributes of forest ecosystems are the key themes of my research and work:
+The following attributes of forest ecosystems are key themes of my research and work:

-1. Sunlight is fuel - a forest relies on current solar income.
-We mimic this by transitioning human systems to thrive on renewable energy.
+1. Sunlight is Fuel - a forest relies on current solar income; we mimic this by transitioning human systems to utilize renewable energy.

-2. Nothing (no one) is waste - in a forest, waste is food, everything has a use and regenerates.
-We mimic this by eliminating the concept of waste in industrial supply chains and valuing marginalized citizens.
+2. Nothing (no one) is Waste - in a forest, waste is food, everything is for use and regenerates; we mimic this by eliminating the concept of waste, cleaning supply chains, and valuing the marginalized.

-3. Diversity is strength - a forest is a cooperation of many diverse species, in diversity is unity.
-We mimic this by preserving earth's biodiversity and accepting human differences as what unites.
+3. Diversity is Strength - a forest is a cooperation of diverse species, in diversity is unity; we mimic this by preserving earth's biodiversity and celebrating human differences.

-4. Carbon is accounted for - forests draw down and cycle carbon dioxide.
-We mimic this by protecting old-growth forests most urgently, and valuing and accounting for carbon emissions on financial statements.
+4. Carbon is Accounted for - forests draw down and cycle carbon dioxide; we mimic this by protecting old-growth forests and accounting for carbon emissions on financial statements.

 Jen Ann Simmons